hardeepnarang10/fb2ics/README.md

 - python3.6+ (and all required python3 modules)
 - Saved <a href="https://www.facebook.com/events/birthdays/">facebook birthdays page</a>.
-- ~~pip modules:~~ Although still required, packages are automatically handled by 'Install.bat' and specified in 'requirements.txt' file.
+- ~~pip modules:~~ Although still required, packages are automatically handled by 'Installer_Windows.bat' (in Windows) and 'Installer_Linux.sh' (in Linux) and specified in 'requirements.txt' file.
   - ~~python-dateutil~~
   - ~~ics~~
   - ~~xeger~~